hasanmoudud/geocompr/main.md

 <!--chapter:end:09-gis.Rmd-->

-# Algorithms and functions {#algorithms}
+# Scripts, algorithms and functions {#algorithms}

 ## Prerequisites {-}

 This chapter primarily uses base R. The **sf** package must also be installed.
+The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work (see Chapter \@ref(read-write)).

 ## Introduction {#intro-algorithms}

 Chapter \@ref(intro) established that geocomputation is not only about using existing tools, but developing new ones, "in the form of shareable R scripts and functions".
-The aim of this chapter is to teach how to create these vital components of reproducible and generalizable code.
+The aim of this chapter is to teach how to create these vital components of reproducible code.
-After reading it and completing the exercises at the end, you should be able to use methods for geocomputation to create reproducible workflows and --- for confident readers --- develop new tools, and have an understanding of the low level code underlying the 'geoalgorithms' we accessed in the previous chapter (\@ref(gis)).
+After reading it and engaging with the exercises you should be able to go beyond 'one-off' uses to create workflows that can be used many times, by many people, on multiple input datasets.
-The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work (see Chapter \@ref(read-write)).

-We will consider an example script and how to make them more reproducible in section \@ref(scripts).
+Programming --- as opposed to working in a trail-and-error, fix-and-forget manner --- is hard.
+It requires practice [@abelson_structure_1996]:

+> To appreciate programming as an intellectual activity in its own right you must turn to computer programming; you must read and write computer programs -- many of them.

+The rewards can be great, however.
+In addition to the advantages of reproduciblity, learning elements programming can yield many rewards (this chapter does not teach programming itself, for that look elsewhere, including resources cited in this chapter).
+They can lead to an appreciation of the low-level code underlying the 'geoalgorithms' discussed in Chapter (\@ref(gis)) and the skills needed to create new, high performance ones.

+Scripts are the basis of reproducible R code, a topic covered in section \@ref(scripts).
 Algorithms are recipes for modifying inputs using a series of steps, resulting in an output, as described in section \@ref(geographic-algorithms).
 To ease sharing and reproducibility algorithms can be placed into functions.
 That is the topic of section \@ref(functions).